 Collaborating Collections is a new programme of displays which aim to circulate collections from one UAL location, to another.
 The idea is to inhabit atypical display spaces within each host college, enabling students and staff to engage with previously unfamiliar material.

 The second display features material from The David Usborne Collection, open from 7th September – 6th October in the Library at London College of Fashion.
+After which time the display tours to Chelsea College of Art & Design (Winter 2017/18).

 In the broadest sense, David is a collector of tools.
 The material culture of many different professions and past times is represented in the collection.
 The display attempts to group the objects into three broad themes, though there are numerous ways to interpret them.